Pope John X: Early career

 John X, whose father’s name was also John, was born at Tossignano, along the river Santerno.
 He was made a deacon by Peter IV, the bishop of Bologna, where he attracted the attention of Theodora, the wife of Theophylact I of Tusculum, the most powerful noble in Rome.
 John was a relative of Theodora's family.
 Liutprand of Cremona alleged that John became her lover during a visit to Rome; However, Johann Peter Kirsch says, "This statement is, however, generally and rightly rejected as a calumny.
 Liutprand wrote his history some fifty years later, and constantly slandered the Romans, whom he hated.
 At the time of John's election Theodora was advanced in years, and is lauded by other writers (e.g. Vulgarius)."

 It was through Theodora’s influence that John was on the verge of succeeding Peter as bishop of Bologna, when the Archbishopric of Ravenna became available.
 He was consecrated as archbishop in 905 by Pope Sergius III, another clerical candidate of the counts of Tusculum.
 During his eight years as archbishop, John worked hard with Sergius in an unsuccessful attempt to depose Louis the Blind and have Berengar of Friuli, who claimed the Kingdom of Italy, crowned emperor in his stead.
 He also had to defend himself from a usurper who tried to take his episcopal see away, as well as confirming his authority over Nonantola Abbey when the abbot attempted to free it from the jurisdiction of the archbishop of Ravenna.

 After the death of Pope Lando in 914, a faction of the Roman nobility, headed by Theophylact of Tusculum, summoned John to Rome to assume the vacant papal chair.
 Although this was again interpreted by Liutprand as Theodora personally intervening to have her lover made pope, it is far more likely that John’s close working relationship with Theophylact, and his opposition to the ordinations of Pope Formosus, were the real reasons for his being transferred from Ravenna to Rome.
 Since switching sees was considered an infraction of canon law, as well as contravening the decrees of the Lateran Council of 769, which prohibited the installation of a pope without election, John’s appointment was criticised by his contemporaries.
-Nevertheless, whilst Theophylact was alive, John adhered to his patron’s cause.
+Nevertheless, while Theophylact was alive, John adhered to his patron’s cause.